 Getting Around Your Destination

 Popular tow vehicles include compact cars like the Honda CR-V and the Jeep Wrangler as well as pickups like the Ford F-150.
 It’s important to note that not all cars can be used as tow vehicles.
 Some vehicles’ transmissions can’t handle it.
 You need to choose a vehicle that is designed to be towed.
-For more info, check out this great guide to tow vehicles.

 Versatility

+Class A RVs can be less versatile due to their larger size.
+Some campgrounds have length restrictions.
+In addition, the size can make parking in urban areas nearly impossible.
+This limits the places you can visit.
 Class As can also be too tall to drive certain routes.
 If there is a low overpass, you might have to find an alternative route.
-In some cases, these RVs might be too heavy for certain roads or bridges.
-This is rare but the weight can limit where you can drive in some situations.
-All of this makes class A motorhomes a bit less versatile.
+They can be too heavy for certain roads or bridges.
+This is rare but the weight can limit where you can drive.

 What is Better a Class A or Class C Motorhome?